-While respondents were asked to report whether they received each of these payments, the values reported in the HILDA data are derived for each enumerated person from calculations based on eligibility criteria and payment rates.
-They are aggregated into the variable bnfboni18 (enumerated person file) and are a component of Australian public transfers (bnfapti).
+In the 2008-2009 and 2011-12 financial years, various 'bonus' payments were made by the federal government.
+While respondents are asked to report these payments, the values reported in the HILDA Survey data are derived for each enumerated person from calculations based on eligibility criteria and payment rates.
+They are aggregated into the variable bnfboni17 (enumerated person file) and are a component of Australian public transfers (bnfapti).
 Note that the bonus payments are all non-taxable.